Cardinal Woodcraft

 My name is Aaron and I'm the owner and sole employee of Cardinal Woodcraft.
 Ever since I was little, I have always enjoyed building and creating things, especially when it involves carpentry and woodworking.
 I especially love creating and designing projects that are not only pleasing to the eye but extremely practical and useful as well.
-I especially enjoy the challenge of designing built-ins that can make small spaces liveable by using the space efficiently and creatively.
+I enjoy the challenge of designing built-ins that can make small spaces liveable by using the space efficiently and creatively.
 I love what I do and very much enjoy working with customers to make their home a better place to live.

 Throughout my career, I have flipped a number of houses which sometimes involves managing up to 15 different contractors in one project.
 I have experienced first hand and understand the frustration of contractors not being punctual, not showing up at all, not sticking to their word and also doing sloppy work.
 The frustration from dealing with these situations drives me to be prompt and punctual, to do the highest quality of work, to be clean and to always communicate as much as possible.
 I also only work with detailed contracts and non-cash payments, to protect all parties involved.
+I grew up in Bethel Park, PA and with the exception of a few adventures have spent most of my life in western PA.
+My wife (Kim) and I have two children.
+When not working, we enjoy spending time with our family and friends doing pretty much anything that will keep us active and outdoors. |

 Frequently Asked Questions